wyattjoh/ims/README.md

   - `7`: Horizontal flip then orientate the image right.
   - `8`: Orientate the image left.
-- `blur`: produces a blurred version of the image using a Gaussian function, must be positive and indicates how much the image will be blurred
+- `blur`: produces a blurred version of the image using a Gaussian function, must be positive and indicates how much the image will be blurred, refers to the sigma value.

 ## License